Code-Institute-Submissions/trigg4tables/README.md

 13. [JavaScript](http://www.ecma-international.org/) A high-level, interpreted programming language that conforms to the ECMAScript specification, Javascript was used to provide interactivity.
 14. [Bootstrap4](https://getbootstrap.com/) A CSS framework directed at responsive, mobile-first front-end web development, Bootstrap was used primarily for layout and styling.
 15. [jQuery](https://jquery.com/) A JavaScript library designed to manipulate HTML documents, JQuery was used here by Bootstrap, jCanvas and to manipulate the DOM.
-16. [jPopper](https://popper.js.org/) A JavaScript library designed to display content from HTML documents, JPopper was used by Bootstrap on this site.???
+16. [jCanvas](https://projects.calebevans.me/jcanvas/) A JavaScript library for jQuery that wraps around the HTML5 canvas API, jCanvas was used to format the canvas report.
-17. [jCanvas](https://projects.calebevans.me/jcanvas/) A JavaScript library for jQuery that wraps around the HTML5 canvas API, jCanvas was used to format the canvas report.
+17. [FileSaver](https://github.com/eligrey/FileSaver.js/) A HTML5 saveAs() FileSaver implementation, FileSaver.js was used to allow the canvas report blob to be saved as a png file.
-18. [FileSaver](https://github.com/eligrey/FileSaver.js/) A HTML5 saveAs() FileSaver implementation, FileSaver.js was used to allow the canvas report blob to be saved as a png file.
+18. [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) A JavaScript library that implements the standard HTML5 canvas.toBlob() and canvas.toBlobHD() methods in browsers that do not natively support, Canvas-toBlob was used to overcome problems with some browsers e.g. Microsoft Edge.
-19. [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) A JavaScript library that implements the standard HTML5 canvas.toBlob() and canvas.toBlobHD() methods in browsers that do not natively support, Canvas-toBlob was used to overcome problems with some browsers e.g. Microsoft Edge.
+19. [Jasmine](https://jasmine.github.io/index.html) An open source testing framework for JavaScript, Jasmine was used to complete automated function testing.

 *Technology explanations from [Wikipedia](https://en.wikipedia.org/wiki/Main_Page)** or technology’s own site.*